 Below are some of the most important tips on choosing a niche, perfecting it, and avoiding common pitfalls.

 There’s merit to both camps mentioned above.
 It doesn’t always happen that what we’re passionate about is interesting to everyone else or popular.
-You may be passionate about German poetry of the 20th century, but not many readers share the same interest.
+You may be passionate about German poetry of the 20th century and it’s a fascinating topic, but not many readers share the same interest.
 On the other hand, a topic that you don’t enjoy that much may be more valuable to many readers.
 The first camp goes back to the argument that – once the money starts flowing – you can teach yourself to be passionate about a niche.

 The second camp tackles the earlier phases of blogging.
 Even the most successful blogs don’t start turning up profit within a week, a month, or even longer.
 It’s somewhat a slow process of building up an audience.